iframe-resizer/docs/src/content/docs/troubleshooting.md

 description: Fix common issues
 ---

-The first steps to investigate any problem is to make sure you are using the latest version and then check the [JavaScript Console](https://developers.google.com/chrome-developer-tools/docs/console#opening_the_console). _Iframe-resizer_ will output the details of any issues it detects and give advise on how to fix them.
+The first steps to investigate any problem is to make sure you are using the latest version and then check the [JavaScript Console](https://developers.google.com/chrome-developer-tools/docs/console#opening_the_console). _iframe-resizer_ will output the details of any issues it detects and give advise on how to fix them.

 Solutions for the most common problems are outlined in this section.
 If you need further help, then please ask questions on [StackOverflow](http://stackoverflow.com/questions/tagged/iframe-resizer) with the `iframe-resizer` tag.